 Digital marketing trends change.

-Graphic designing has to follow those trends and adapt to them.
+Graphic design has to follow those trends and adapt to them.

 Overwhelming amounts of content can be challenging to read.
 When placing text over an image, it’s important not to crowd the text; balance needs to be achieved between color, shape, and text.